jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 isolate the invalid reports and remove them.
 We describe this idea in detail in
 {{plain-heavy-hitters-with-proof-aggregation}}.

-Second, in {{plain-heavy-hitters-with-three-aggregators}} we describe an enhancement for plain heavy hitters that allows Mastic to achieve robustness in the presence of a malicious server.
-Rather than two aggregation servers as in the previous modes, this mode of operation involves three aggregators, where every pair of aggregators communicate over a different channel.
-[CP: Anything else to mention here?
-Is the transform generic, i.e., apply to any 2-party VDAF, or are there tricks in {{MST23}} that we want to take advantage of for efficiency] While more complex to implement than 2-party Mastic, this mode allows achieves "full security", where both privacy and robustness hold in the honest majority setting.
+Second, in {{malicious-security-with-three-aggregators}} we describe an enhancement that allows Mastic to achieve robustness in the presence of a malicious Aggregator.
+Rather than two aggregation servers as in the previous modes, this mode of operation involves three Aggregators, where every pair of Aggregators communicate over a different channel.
+Using a third Aggregator, we can lift the security of Mastic from the semi-honest setting to malicious security.
+While more complex to implement than 2-party Mastic, this mode allows achieves "full security", where both privacy and robustness hold in the honest majority setting.

 # Conventions and Definitions {#conventions}